gzachariadis/Python.Challenges/README.md

 # Python Challenges

-A repository covering Python Challenges I have managed to complete.
+A repository covering all the Python Challenges I have currently completed.

 A "✅" next to a Challenge Title indicates I achieved the Optimal Solution, as voted, under the corresponding Platform, on my first attempt.